GeoscienceAustralia/nhi-tsed/README.md

 - metpy
 - pycodestyle

+A conda environment file is included in this repository (code/tsenv.yaml).

 ## Installation

-1. Build the conda environment
+1. Build the conda environment using the conda environment file:
+  a. `conda env create -f environment.yml`
 2. Install additional code from https://github.com/GeoscienceAustralia/nhi-pylib
 3. Add the path to the additional code to the `PYTHONPATH` environment variable